The Rev. John E. Denaro

 The Rev. Craig Townsend was most recently the Vicar of St. James’ Episcopal Church, Madison Avenue.
 Since 2000, he has led five groups on pilgrimages to Santiago, Spain, and has made pilgrimages to Canterbury, England, and Jerusalem.
 Fr.
 Townsend holds a Ph.D. in Church History (specializing in America religious history) from Harvard University.
 He served as Associate Rector at St. Ann & the Holy Trinity from 1984 to 1987.

-Organist Gregory D’Agostino joined St. Ann & the Holy Trinity as Interim Music Director, playing his first Sunday service on our Skinner organ at the joyous Festival Eucharist on Palm Sunday, April 9, 2017, and was named Music Director September 1, 2017.
+Organist Gregory D’Agostino joined St. Ann & the Holy Trinity as Interim Music Director, playing his first Sunday service on our Skinner organ at the joyous Festival Eucharist on Palm Sunday, April 9, 2017.
 He earned the Doctor of Musical Arts degree from The Juilliard School, where he was also on the faculty.
 Since 2008, he has been a member of the Organ Faculty at Mannes College of Music at the New School.
 Recently, he was organist and choirmaster at the Church of the Blessed Sacrament near Lincoln Center.
 An accomplished organist, Dr. D’Agostino has performed internationally, including at Lincoln Center, the Piccolo Spoleto Festival in Charleston, Suntory Hall in Tokyo, St. Paul’s Cathedral in London, Notre Dame in Paris and as recitalist for various conventions of the American Guild of Organists.
 Dr. D’Agostino is a member of the Musicians Club of New York and has served as a jurist for its Serge & Olga Koussevitzky Young Artist Awards.
-Contact him at email@example.com.

-Lauren Bakoian joined the staff of St. Ann & the Holy Trinity in early January to fill the new post of Facilities Manager.
+Lauren Bakoian joined the staff of St. Ann & the Holy Trinity in January 2016.
 Lauren is a visual artist who received her MFA in Printmaking from Washington University in St. Louis, Missouri, and her BFA from Maine College of Art in Portland, Maine.
 She has worked in the New York City art world, first as a master printer and manager of Robert Blackburn’s Printmaking Workshop and then, for almost 18 years, as director of Lori Bookstein Fine Art in Chelsea.

 Claudia S. Barber